Tierney - stock.adobe.com

 1. Determine whether employees need backup internet connections for home offices

-The first thing a business must consider is whether an employee requires redundant internet connectivity in the first place.
-This decision process should be kept simple.
-If internet connectivity hinders an employee's ability to perform daily tasks -- for example, the internet connection frequently goes down -- the employee can make a case for a secondary link.
+The first thing a business must evaluate is whether an employee requires redundant internet connectivity in the first place.
+Teams should keep this decision process simple.
+If internet connectivity hinders an employee's ability to perform daily tasks -- and those daily tasks significantly affect business operations -- staff can make a case to procure and install a secondary link.

-However, teams must also consider that, while an internet connection may technically be operational, the throughput necessary to perform bandwidth-intensive functions overwhelms available bandwidth.
-In this case, the employee and employer should see if they can simply increase the broadband upload and download speeds.
+However, teams must also consider that an internet connection might technically be operational, but the throughput necessary to perform bandwidth-intensive functions overwhelms available bandwidth.
+In this case, the employee and employer should see if they can increase the broadband upload and download speeds.

-Alternatively, businesses can deploy a secondary connection, with both links used simultaneously in a load-balanced manner, to provide both improved resilience and increased throughput capacity.
-That said, keep in mind the technologies required to accomplish this goal can quickly get expensive.
+Alternatively, businesses can deploy a secondary connection, with both links used simultaneously in a load-balanced manner -- using traditional load balancing techniques, SD-WAN or SASE -- to provide both improved resilience and increased throughput capacity.
+Keep in mind the technologies required to accomplish this goal can quickly get expensive.

 2. Evaluate available backup internet options

-Where an employee lives will determine the types of backup internet options available.
-Internet connectivity options for most homes and neighborhoods include fiber-to-the-home cable and digital subscriber lines.
-Wireless options include 4G, LTE, 5G and fixed wireless broadband.
+Where an employee lives determines the types of backup internet options available.
+As previously stated, common internet connectivity options for most homes and neighborhoods include fiber-to-the-home cable and DSL.
+Wireless options include LTE, 5G cellular networks and fixed wireless broadband.

-Satellite internet is often available, but keep in mind this technology suffers from longer latency times.
-Additionally, some employees could potentially connect through private WAN links, such as metro Ethernet, fiber or point-to-point wireless links, depending on availability or proximity to a business office.
+Satellite internet is also an available option in remote areas where other options are not.
+But keep in mind this technology suffers from longer latency times and low throughput.
+Some employees could potentially connect through private WAN links, such as metro Ethernet, fiber or point-to-point wireless links, depending on availability or proximity to a business office.

 3. Learn how to deploy and manage employees with dual internet connections

-Employees will need to install special router hardware in their homes in order to deploy a backup internet connection that operates either in an active/standby mode with automatic failover or in a load-balanced mode.
+Employees often need to install special router hardware in their homes to deploy a backup internet connection that operates either in active-standby mode with automatic failover or in a load-balanced/SD-WAN mode.

-Pre-configured modern routing hardware is typically available to make the installation a plug-and-play job any nontechnical employee can handle.
+Preconfigured modern routing hardware is typically available to make the installation a plug-and-play job any nontechnical employee can handle.
 Another benefit is the company's IT department can access the remote router to collect and analyze performance statistics for each employee.
-Ultimately, this will streamline the troubleshooting process when connectivity issues arise.
+Ultimately, this streamlines the troubleshooting process when connectivity issues arise.

 Related Q&A from Andrew Froehlich